Defenders (comics): The Offenders

 In the 2009 ongoing Hulk series (Issues #10–12), Red Hulk assembles a counter team of supervillains called the Offenders, which includes Baron Mordo, Terrax, and Tiger Shark, and fights past versions of their enemies.

 Fear Itself: The Deep

-During the 2011 "Fear Itself" storyline, Doctor Strange forms a new version of the Defenders with Lyra (daughter of Hulk), Namor, Loa (a student of the X-Men), and the Silver Surfer to confront Attuma who has become Nerkkod, Breaker of Oceans.
+During the 2011 "Fear Itself" storyline, Doctor Strange forms a new version of the Defenders with Lyra, Namor, Loa, and Silver Surfer to combat Attuma.
 Many past Defenders appear in the last issue.

 2011 series

 Marvel launched a new Defenders series in December 2011, written by Matt Fraction and drawn by Terry Dodson.
 The new book features Doctor Strange, Red She-Hulk, Namor, Silver Surfer, and Iron Fist.
 The new series follows the reunion of the Defenders in Fear Itself: The Deep.
 During the battle against the Death Celestials, the characters Black Cat, Nick Fury, and Ant-Man join the team.
 The series was cancelled at issue #12.
 Despite the prophecy supposedly being a hoax, the central storyline of the series involves a reunion of the original four Defenders setting off a chain of events leading to the destruction of the universe.
 In the final issue, Strange changes the past so that the reunion never happens, thus erasing all the events of the series.